Circular walk from Widemouth to Bude

 In the 1800s, using turnips in a crop rotation was a popular means of enriching the nitrogen content of the soil.
 However, this crop also depletes the lime content of the soil and so the practice was less common in Cornwall than elsewhere in the country.
 Where turnips were grown, this could well have further fuelled the demand for lime-rich shell sand to be brought inland by horse, the railway along the Camel, or via Bude canal.

-27. Go straight through the gateway.
-On the other side, where a number of other paths converge, go straight ahead as indicated by the waymark arrow and follow the path along the right hedge.
+27. Go straight ahead through the gateway, across the stony track, and through the wooden gate opposite.
+Follow the path along the right hedge.
 At the far side of the field, make for the gateway onto the road.

 Skylarks are the most common member of the lark family in Britain and are often known simply as "larks".